Educational Policy, Leadership, and Innovation

 Degree: Doctor of Philosophy in Educational Studies

-If you choose the concentration in Educational Administration and Policy, you can:
+If you choose the concentration in Educational Policy, Leadership, and Innovation, you can:

 - Take classes and do research with some of the nation's premier experts on education policy, school organization and management, and instructional improvement.